Tuva: Religion

 Two religions are widespread among the Tuvan people: Tibetan Buddhism and shamanism.
 Tibetan Buddhism's present-day spiritual leader is Tenzin Gyatso, the fourteenth Dalai Lama.
 In September 1992, Tenzin Gyatso visited Tuva for three days.
 On September 20, he blessed and consecrated the yellow-blue-white flag of Tuva, which had been officially adopted three days before.

 The Tuvan people – along with the Yellow Uyghurs in China – are one of the only two Turkic groups who are primarily adherents to Tibetan Buddhism, which coexists with native shamanistic traditions.

 Tuvans were first exposed to Buddhism during the 13th and 14th centuries, when Tuva entered into the composition of the Mongol Empire.
 The earliest Buddhist temples uncovered by archaeologists in the territory of Tuva date to the 13th and 14th centuries.
 During the 16th and 17th centuries, Tibetan Buddhism gained popularity in Tuva.
 An increasing number of new and restored temples are coming into use, and there has been an upward trend in the number of novices being trained as monks and lamas in recent years.
 Religious practice declined under the restrictive policies of the Soviet period, but is now flourishing.

 According to a 2012 survey, 61.8% of the population of Tuva adheres to Buddhism, 8% to Tengrism or Tuvan shamanism, 1.5% to the Russian Orthodox Church, the Old Believers or other forms of Christianity, 1% to Protestantism.
 In addition, 7.7% follow other religions or did not give an answer to the survey.
 8% of the population declares to be "spiritual but not religious" and 12% to be atheist.

 Politics

 The present flag of Tuva – yellow for prosperity, blue for courage and strength, white for purity – was adopted on 17 September 1992.
 The Republic's Constitution was adopted on 23 October 1993.

 The head of Tuva is the chairman of the government and serves a five-year term which can be renewed.
 The first Chairman of the Government was Sherig-ool Oorzhak.
 On 3 April 2007, Russian president Vladimir Putin nominated Sholban Kara-ool, 40, a former champion wrestler, as the Chairman of the Government of Tuva.
 Kara-ool's candidacy was approved by the Khural on 9 April 2007.
 Kara-ool served from 2007 until 2021.
 The third and current Tuvan head of government is Vladislav Khovalyg.

 Tuva's legislature, the Great Khural, has 32 seats as of 2023; each deputy is elected to serve a five-year term.

+In the 2024 Russian presidential election, which critics called rigged and fraudulent, President Vladimir Putin won 95.37% of the vote in Tuva.

 Economy

+In Tuva, there are a total of approximately 7,400 unemployed, which gives a 5.9% unemployment rate and is above the overall Russian unemployment rate of 4.9%.